 Subsidiary License: The financials are to be maintained separately.
 The parent company will have to consolidate the subsidiary accounts as well, based on the accounting standards being adopted.

 Branch License: The activity must match exactly with the licensed activity of the head office.
 No other activity can be applied for.
 Upon approval from the regulatory authority this license can be set up.

 Subsidiary License: Any commercial or industrial activity can be selected.
 It is not mandatory to have the activity of the parent company to match.

 Do note that in the mainland a subsidiary option cannot be considered as professional licenses are to be owned by natural persons only.
 In such a case, a free zone option can be considered.

 Since the UAE does not have corporate tax yet, there is no difference in the tax implications in the UAE.
 However, there may be some tax implications for the parent company or head office.

 Branch License: The income earned in the UAE is treated as the income earned by the same legal entity, therefore higher chances of tax implications in the home country.
 Tax laws in the home country need to be reviewed for this.

 Subsidiary License: The income earned in UAE is of a separate legal entity, therefore lower chances of tax implications, in the home country of the parent company.
 Tax laws in the home country need to be reviewed to see if taxes will be on the sales, dividends of the subsidiary, or no taxes at all.

-Schedule a quick free consultation for professional advice on different options to set up a company in the UAE market.
+Schedule a quick free consultation for professional advice on the compliance needs of your business in the UAE.